psq/swapr/README.md

 Sidecar is required for running the integration tests.

 ### swapr test scenario

+The test deploys 2 instances of the my-token contract to implement token1 and token2, 1 instance of the wrapr contract, and 2 instances of the swapr contract to implement 2 exchanges, token1-token2 and swapr-token1.

 * Alice sends 100000 STX to wrap them, and receives 100000 wrapr tokens
 * Alice unwraps 20000 wrapr token, and receives 20000 STX back
 * Alice transfers 50000 wrapr tokens to Bob